 The first step in establishing the cost of launching a mobile app prototype is examining your mobile app idea.
 It’s easy to get caught up in the moment and think your idea for a mobile app is the next Uber and will make you an overnight millionaire.

 Take a step back and look at the real value of your mobile app idea by applying the Business Model Canvas.
 The canvas allows you to see your idea from different perspectives and focus on the important aspects of your mobile app idea.
 It helps you to identify essential factors such as the structure of expenses and revenue streams, customer relationships and segments, values propositions, channels, key resources, partners and key activities.

 It will help you map out the fundamentals and is the first step in understanding how much your product stands to make and how much it will cost taking into consideration the various factors mentioned above.
 The Business Model Canvas will also help you to sidestep any potential pitfalls at an early stage by identifying possible hurdles your mobile app business might face in the future.

 After establishing your mobile app business model you then need to determine the functionality of the prototype.
 This is where you need to identify what the main features of your mobile app are.
 You need to strip away all the bells and whistles and come up with a clean and functional representation of your idea.

 Each and every product is unique but when deciding what should remain in the creation of an MVP you need to think what purpose your mobile app serves.
-What is the essential benefit it brings to the market.
+What is the essential benefit it brings to the market?

-Building an MVP doesn’t give you a license to cut corners and be lazy by stripping away everything.
+Building an app prototype doesn’t give you a license to cut corners and be lazy by stripping away everything.
 Your product still needs to bring a value to the market place but it should so in its purest form.
 Your product must solve a problem so that users can react and give you the feedback you need to build out the final version of your mobile app.

 3. Analyze your Audience